CS

 True Cost to Own

-The Outlander's trump card is ownership confidence: a class-leading 10-year warranty (conditional on servicing within the Mitsubishi network), a proven reliability record and the stronger resale of an established nameplate.
-The Sealion 6 counters with a six-year vehicle and eight-year battery warranty and a much lower purchase price.
-Over a long ownership period the Outlander's warranty and resale narrow the gap; over a shorter one the BYD's lower price and running costs lead.
+The Outlander's trump card is ownership confidence: 10 years and 200,000km, conditional on servicing within the Mitsubishi network, plus a proven reliability record and the stronger resale of an established nameplate.
+The Sealion 6 counters with a six-year vehicle and eight-year battery warranty and a $12,000 lower purchase price.
+Over a long ownership period the Outlander's warranty and resale narrow the gap; over a shorter one the BYD's lower price and cheaper electric running lead comfortably.

 The plug-in hybrid family SUV is one of the smartest buys in 2026: electric commuting without range anxiety.
 The BYD Sealion 6 made the class affordable; the Mitsubishi Outlander PHEV is the proven, practical incumbent.
 We have matched their value grades to see which is the smarter money.